ivpn/ivpn.net/src/content/pages/knowledgebase/general/antitracker-faq.md

     - If you are using our desktop apps' **CLI** interface, type `ivpn antitracker -on_hardcore` in a Terminal or include it with the **connect** command, like `ivpn connect -antitracker_hard fi.gw.ivpn.net`

-    - To enable the Hardcore Mode on routers and other manual connections, use the following DNS IP address - `10.0.254.3` (or `10.0.254.103` - when using the feature together with Multi-hop)
+    - To enable the Hardcore Mode on routers and other manual connections, use the following DNS IP address - `10.0.254.3`

 9.  #### Are there limitations to Hardcore Mode?
     Hardcore mode uses autonomous system numbers (ASN) to detect extra domains based on Facebook and Google IP addresses.
 The IP addresses themselves are not blocked, but any domains associated with those addresses that are not already part of the AntiTracker's block list will be blocked.
 As a result, if an app or service uses a IP address directly, like if it is hard-coded into an app, access to Facebook and Google services will be available.